Planning and Development service changes

 Off-site levy payment relief program

-On July 21, Council approved the off-site levy payment relief program, to provide further support to businesses and the development and building industry.
-The program is voluntary, and will allow developers who apply and are approved, the ability to delay payment of outstanding levy charges with a reduced late payment penalty.
-The program applies to off-site levies charged on Development Agreements and Centre City Levy charged on Development Permits.
+On July 21, 2020, Council approved the off-site levy payment relief program.
+It provided temporary financial relief for the development and building industry.
+The program was voluntary and allowed developers the opportunity to delay payment of outstanding levy charges with a reduced late payment penalty.
+The program applied to off-site levies charged on Development Agreements and Centre City Levy charged on Development Permits.
+These measures enabled investment in existing development projects, sales of completed units, and helped keep Calgarian’s employed during the pandemic.

 Front counter drop-off hours